DerwenAI/cdl-2025-masterclass/README.md

   * _entity embedding_ model, built from sequences of lemmatized noun phrases
   * _lexical graph_ constructed from parsed text chunks using a _textgraph_ algorithm

-This makes better afforandances for _human-in-the-loop_ (HITL) curation of extracted entities (vs. resolved entities) before their promotion into the KG, and also guides how to tranform RDF representation (which allows for validation, relation range constraints, etc.) into a property graph.
+This provides better afforandances for _human-in-the-loop_ (HITL) curation of extracted entities (vs. resolved entities) before their promotion into the KG, and also guides how to tranform RDF representation (which allows for validation, relation range constraints, etc.) into a property graph.

-Working from these assets as a basis, we can promote graph elements (entities, relations, properties) into the resulting KG, keeping the cross-links in the vector store.
+Working from these assets as a basis, we can promote graph elements (entities, relations, properties) into the resulting KG, retaining the cross-links with the vector store.

-Downstream from the KG, entity embeddings are known for improving outcomes in AI applications.
-During run-time use, entity embeddings enhance LLM integrations in multiple w2ays:
+Downstream from the KG, during run-time use, the entity embeddings enhance LLM integrations in multiple ways to enhance outcomes in AI applications.

   * query the entity embedding model, as a more robust alternative to `Text2Cypher` (or complementary)
   * use _semantic expansion_ and _random walks_ so than entity reranking drives text chunk reranking